 But Chad is not the subject of tonight’s news.
 It’s his dad, Richard “Lumpy” Horning of Burbank, California.
 They say the movies are made in Hollywood, but most of them, as well as TV shows, are really made in Burbank, and it seems like half the people who live there work for the studios in one way or another.
 Richard works for a company called Easy Rider Productions, which supplies portable generators, dressing rooms, wardrobes, and other on-location support for music videos, commercials, and feature films.
 These are all in the form of trailers—mostly 5th wheel—that must be towed by trucks.
 Richard’s truck is a good-looking 2000 Ford F-350 XLT Power Stroke Super-Cab duallie long bed.
 He says he uses this truck strictly for work—nothing else—and since it’s always pulling heavy trailers, he knew it could use some more go and some more whoa.
 And after Chad’s connection with Banks, he knew where to get it.

-This was all completely spur of the moment.
+This completely spurred of the moment.
 The truck had a full toolbox and the 5th wheel in the bed, a heavy ball hitch on the back, and a back seat full of other stuff.
 Lumpy was no regular drag racer.
-But he decided to enter the OEM Tire class, which was for any types of vehicles running factory original or replacement tires.
+But he decided to enter the OEM Tire class, which was for any type of vehicles running factory original or replacement tires.
 There were about a dozen cars in this bracket class, including several Cobra Mustangs and similar cars.
 Lumpy’s was definitely the only diesel duallie pickup at the event.

 For his first and only practice run, he turned 16.50 seconds, but he forgot to take the truck out of overdrive.
 So for his first actual race, he dialed-in at 16.20.
 He took off with a little chirp of the tires, letting the automatic shift for itself.
 Toward the finish line, he said he saw some of the young spectators kind of pointing and laughing at the big ol’ diesel truck.
 But he won!